Israel urges end to Syria bloodshed, offers aid

-JERUSALEM Israel offered on Sunday to assist international efforts to provide humanitarian aid to Syria without intervening directly in the bloody conflict enveloping its neighbouring enemy.
+JERUSALEM Israel said on Sunday it was ready to help with international efforts to provide humanitarian assistance to Syria without intervening directly in the bloody conflict enveloping its neighbouring enemy.

-Calling the bloodshed of President Bashar el-Assad's efforts to crush a year-old uprising in Syria "more shocking than the worst horror movies in Hollywood," Israeli Foreign Minister Avigdor Lieberman also urged greater world efforts to end the violence.
+Calling the bloodshed of President Bashar el-Assad's efforts to crush an uprising in Syria "more shocking than the worst horror movies in Hollywood," Israeli Foreign Minister Avigdor Lieberman also urged greater world efforts to end the violence.

 "In Israel we think it is essential to stop this violence and we are ready to supply any humanitarian aid necessary," Lieberman told Israel's Army Radio in an interview, but stressed Israel would not act independently in this regard.